Sérgio Sette Câmara: FIA Formula 2 Championship

-After the summer break, Sette Câmara returned the famous and prestigious Spa circuit where he has had much success in the past and certainly would have wanted to keep that going.
-He also had all the motivation in the world after brilliant driver coaching during the break by successful open-wheeled racer and former GP2 driver Tom Dillmann.
-After qualifying 11th for the feature race in a session that was undertaken in heavy rain, Sette Câmara wasted no time in making his way up inside the top 10.
-He nailed the pit stop and continued to finish in 8th, his first points finish of the session, before being promoted to 6th after the disqualifications of Charles Leclerc and Oliver Rowland.
-Starting 3rd for the sprint race, Sette Câmara made the best start of the season as he got away beautifully and managed to have a massive gap and clean line all to himself after turn 1.
-He had tough competition behind him, but Sette Câmara managed to slowly continue to increase the gap back to 2nd place, showed no signs of being pressured, made no mistakes at all and held onto the lead until the end.
-A safety car with 3 laps to go to recover Nobuharu Matsushita who crashed heavily at Raidillon cemented his 1st-place finish and took his first race win in not only Formula 2, but in car racing, in general, as he had not won a race since his karting days.
+After the summer break, Sette Câmara returned to the Spa circuit where he had much success in the past.
+After qualifying 11th for the feature race in a session that was hit by heavy rain, Sette Câmara wasted no time in making his way up inside the top 10.
+He finished 8th, his first points finish of the season, before being promoted to 6th after the disqualifications of Charles Leclerc and Oliver Rowland.
+Starting 3rd for the sprint race, Sette Câmara made the best start of the season as he managed to take the lead out of turn 1.
+He had tough competition behind him, but held the lead until the end.
+This was his first race win not only in Formula 2, but in car racing in general, as he had not won a race since his karting days.

-1 week later at Monza, Sette Câmara came in with all of the momenta in the world after his first win and while qualifying 11th was not the best start his 2 races were top class once again.
-Having a quiet race up until the frantic final laps of the feature race, he finished 6th after all of the penalties were set in stone and once again started 3rd for the sprint race, where once again he capitalised on his improving race pace and captured 2nd place after losing the lead to the fast charging Luca Ghiotto and held his own for another deserving podium.
+1 week later at Monza, Sette Câmara came in with good momentum after his first win and while qualifying 11th was not the best start, his 2 races were top class once again.
+Having a quiet race up until the frantic final laps of the feature race, he finished 6th after all of the penalties were set in stone and once again started 3rd for the sprint race, where once again he capitalized on his improving race pace and captured 2nd place after losing the lead to the fast charging Luca Ghiotto and held his own for another deserving podium.